-Welcome to our Year 6 classes of 2021/22 – Tate, Turner and Walker.
+Welcome to our Year 6 classes of 2023/24 – Tate and Walker.
 On our page, you’ll be able to find an overview of what we are learning each term.
-Our PE days after Easter are Tuesday and Wednesday.
+Our PE days are Monday and Thursday.
 Please wear PE Uniform on these days (Rudston tracksuit).

 We hope you enjoy sharing in our learning!